MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     \COPY reviews FROM 'mslearn-postgresql/Allfiles/Labs/Shared/reviews.csv' CSV HEADER
     ```

-    The output of the command should be `COPY 354`, indicating that 354 rows were written into the table from the CSV file.
+    The command output should be `COPY 354`, indicating that 354 rows were written into the table from the CSV file.

 ## Install and configure the `azure_ai` extension